sashathoma/cooler_3dprinter/README.md

 The heated bed would not heat up because the thermistor was not connected to the MKS properly so I  I attempted to Pivot to the duet Mini 3

+I later found an LCD screen for the duet Mini 3 and attempted to wire it up but every time I wired it up it would begin to heat up very quickly
+[IMG-4082.jpg]